 [46:15] PAs Make Less Money than Physicians

-As a PA, you have to know your worth to the practice and to the doctors and be okay to fight for that a little bit.
+As a PA, you have to know your worth to the practice and to the doctors and be okay standing up for that a little bit.
 But you also can’t expect the same compensation a physician is getting.

-As to why this is, there is the liability issue.
-The physician is more liable than you.
-From a practice standpoint, PAs have to be supervised in most states.
-So the physician is the one that owns the practice.
-In most instances, they spend all of the overhead money in marketing and everything else.
+One reason why physicians get paid more than PAs is the liability issue.
+The supervising physician is more liable than you.
+In addition, the physician is often the one that owns the practice, so in most instances they spend all of the overhead money in marketing and everything else, too.

-I hated the preclinical years.
-I had taken three years off between undergrad and medical school.
-I didn’t get in the first year.
-I took some time to fix my application and finally got in.
-So I basically forgot how to be student that I was miserable studying and learning, except for anatomy which was the only thing I like.
-I came in very close-minded, saying I wanted to be an orthopedic surgeon so why did I need to know biochemistry.
-Hence, the misery.
+I hated the preclinical years of medical school.
+I had taken three years off between undergrad and medical school, didn’t get in the first year, then took some time to fix my application and finally got in.
+So I basically forgot how to be a student, and I was miserable studying and learning, except for anatomy which was my favorite.
+I came in very closed minded, saying I wanted to be an orthopedic surgeon so why did I need to know biochemistry.

-Then once I got to the clinical rotations which was the second two years, I was just happy.
-I was interacting with patients.
-I was in the hospital.
-I was doing what I wanted to do.
+Then once I got to the clinical rotations in third and fourth year, I was just happy.
+I was interacting with patients in the hospital, doing what I wanted to do.
 But it’s a grinding, long process.
-This is another thing is you have to know yourself.
-Are you going to be able physically, emotionally, mentally – are you going to be able to survive medical school, residency, and fellowship, before you actually become a “real” doctor out there working?
+This is another thing is you have to know about yourself: Are you going to be able to physically, emotionally, and mentally survive medical school, residency, and fellowship, before you actually become a “real” doctor?

 Savanna thinks the same with PA school.
 With so much information, it’s so easy to get overwhelmed.
-But the nice thing is that it’s relevant information.
-This is why she enjoys the didactic year of PA school more.
-She feels she could have done medical school.
-Sure, the first year she’d have some doubts.
-But looking back and watching him struggle, she just think medical school is just too difficult.
-Part of that is those comprehensive exams which can be intimidating.
+But the nice thing is that it’s all relevant information.
+This is why she enjoyed the didactic year of PA school.
+But looking back and watching her husband struggle as a medical student, she just thinks medical school is too difficult.
+The comprehensive exams like Step 1 are particularly intimidating.

 [51:24] People with Lower GPAs Switching to PA School

-Savanna says her most asked question is they have a low GPA, can they get into PA school?
-And I get the same question with premed students.
-And that next level is this mindset that their GPA is not good enough to get into medical school, so they’ll go to PA school.
-This is another silly thing.
+Savanna says her most asked question is, can students with a low GPA get into PA school?
+And I get the same question from premed students.
+Many of them have a mindset where if their GPA is not good enough to get into medical school, they’ll go to PA school.
+Again, I think this is silly.

 PA schools shouldn’t be Plan B for somebody who wants to be a physician unless you are okay with everything mentioned here.
 Being a PA as a Plan B right off the bat just is silly.
-It’s two different careers first of all.
+They’re two different careers, first of all.
 Secondly, if you have a poor GPA, you can still get into medical school.
-It may not be as fast as you want.
+The path may not be as quick as you want.
 It make take a couple extra years.
 You may have to do a couple of extra things.
-But if you have a low GPA, there are ways to overcome it to show and prove to the admissions committee that you can handle medical school.
+But if you have a low GPA, there are ways to overcome it to show and prove to the admissions committees that you can handle medical school.
 That’s what they want to know.
 They don’t want to accept a student who’s going to fail.
-It looks back on them and it’s a waste of seat.
+If they do, it’s a waste of a seat.

-I often tell students that not all GPAs are created the same.
-If you have a strong upward trend with your GPA (ex. last undergrad years or postbac or science-heavy master’s program), this will help you overcome a low GPA.
+I often tell students that not all GPAs are created equal.
+If you have a strong upward trend with your GPA (ex. last undergrad years, postbac, or science-heavy master’s program), this will help you overcome a low GPA.

-This is the same advice she gives to pre-PA students is if they really want to do it, there are ways to get there.
+This is the same advice Savanna gives to pre-PA students: If they really want to do it, there are ways to get there.
 The backup they tend to go to is nurse practitioner.
-It’s a different career.
-They are similar but the paths are different to get there.
-If you want to do PA and you’re set on it, then that’s what you need to keep working towards.
+But if you want to do PA and you’re set on it, then that’s what you need to keep working toward.

-Hopefully, this gave you insights into the difference being premed and pre-PA, differences in the schooling, and once you’re in practice.
-If you have been walking this line but not sure what you want, and you’ve defaulted to the physician side, hopefully this podcast has helped you understand those differences.
-So when interviewing comes, as well as writing personal statement or secondaries, you don’t mistakenly leave the door open for an interview.
+Hopefully, this gave you insights into the difference being premed and pre-PA, differences both in the schooling and clinical practice.
+If you have been walking this line, not sure what you want, and you’ve defaulted to the physician side, hopefully this podcast has helped you understand the differences.

 Listen to Other Episodes